 Fees paid during a home buying process are at risk?
 Every now and again a loan does not make it to closing.
 Common reasons for this are home inspection issues that cannot be resolved or a condo that cannot be approved.
 Unfortunately, some of these issues arise and cause a deal to cancel after some services have already been performed and therefore have to be paid for.
 And this is where debate will sometimes arise.
 The debate is related to fees paid during the home buying process.

 Sometimes a client will be surprised that they are responsible for paying any fees at all when an attempted home purchase fails.
-After all, they have done nothing wrong, they moved forward with due diligence and good faith.
+After all, they have done nothing wrong.
+They moved forward with due diligence and good faith.
 Why should they have to pay for anything?
 But most times homebuyers understand there are some sunk costs when attempting to buy a home.

-To say the news about problems with a condo should have been uncovered early is simply being unaware of the entire process, and not knowing in what order things take place.
+To say the news about problems with a condo should have been uncovered early is simply being unaware of the entire process.
+It suggests people do not know in what order things take place.

 How fast did the consumer apply from the date of contract ratification?

 Did the consumer sign their loan disclosures quickly?

 When supporting documents were requested did the consumer provide them quickly?
 And completely?